AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 if there isn’t another trusted communication channel.

 The "One-Time Pad" name is a consequence of the physical pads that were exchanged by the parties before separating.
-These were booklets of random numbers, usually divided into small blocks, which would only be used once.
+For example, the KGB used pads that could fit in the palm of one's hand.
+These were pads of random numbers, usually divided into small blocks, which would only be used once and the used part would be destroyed.

 Key Reuse Attacks
 _________________

-Even this method is theoretically infallible, simple mistakes in its use can have very bad consequences.
+Even though this method is theoretically infallible, simple mistakes in its use can have very bad consequences.
 For example, one could be tempted to reuse a key or part of a key, but as we will demonstrate in this exercise, an attacker can exploit a few properties of the system to quickly calculate a very small